Ghost stations of the Paris Métro: Never-opened stations

+Three other stations were planned and pre-dug as part of past long-term extensions that since got dropped : Défense - Élysées, Défense - Michelet and the original Orly Airport station initially meant for an extension of the Villejuif branch of Line 7.
+All three had their space reserved for future construction, yet only the first two were built.
+Not a single rail was laid, however.

 Stations closed and later reopened

 At the beginning of World War II, the French government put into action a plan that called for reduced service on the Métro network; specifically, it closed all but 85 stations.
 The majority of stations that were closed reopened in the following years, however some lightly trafficked and therefore unprofitable stations remained closed for a longer time.

 Varenne (line 14, now line 13) reopened on 24 December 1962, followed by the station Bel-Air (line 6) on 7 January 1963.
 Rennes (line 12) and Liège (line 13) reopened to the public after about 30 years of being closed, on 20 May 1968 and 16 September 1968 respectively.
 These stations were subject to abbreviated schedules: they closed at 8 PM on weekdays and Saturdays, and did not open on Sundays and holidays.
 Rennes returned to normal service schedules on 6 September 2004 and Liège, the last station on an abbreviated schedule of the network, returned to normal hours on 4 December 2006.

 Cluny (line 10) remained forgotten for almost half a century, however the construction of the train station Saint-Michel - Notre-Dame to service line B of the RER caused it to be reopened in order to provide a connection to line 10.
 It was reopened to the public on 17 February 1988, the day on which the RER line B station was opened.
 The station was renamed Cluny – La Sorbonne.